 That said, more serious injuries happen all the time and are typically a result of overuse.
 For example, a golfer makes the same repeated swinging motion over the course of a round of golf.
 Over time, this can wear down his elbow, rotator cuff, and shoulder joints, not to mention cause back and knee pain.

 And while these injuries usually aren’t life-threatening, they can cause a great deal of pain and discomfort in addition to a dramatic decline in your performance.

 Now, with severe injuries, surgery could be necessary.
 But in many cases, sports injury physical therapy can eliminate the need for surgery completely.

 The benefits of physical therapy for sports injuries are many.
 Not only is it a non-invasive alternative to surgery, but it will also get you back to the top of your game in far less time.

-Read on to learn about 5 common sports injuries that can be remedied through
+Read on to learn about 5 common sports injuries that can be remedied through physical therapy.

-  physical therapy.

-  Some of the most common sports injuries that require physical therapy occur

-  in the knee, and the one at the top of the list is patellofemoral syndrome,

-  or runner’s knee.
+Some of the most common sports injuries that require physical therapy occur in the knee, and the one at the top of the list is a patellofemoral syndrome or runner’s knee.